Child Nutrition

 Wellness Committee

 Calling all parents, students, and community members!
-If you would like to be a part of a district or school-level wellness committee, contact Audra Segars, CNP Director, for instructions on how to get involved today.
+If you would like to be a part of a district or school-level wellness committee, contact Audra Segers, CNP Director, for instructions on how to get involved today.

 Upcoming Meeting